jonschull/ERA_Admin/integration_scripts/EXECUTION_WORKFLOW.md

 **Cause:** Airtable CSV export has unexpected fields

 **Solution:**
-- Note person needs manual Airtable addition
+- Script WILL attempt automated addition via `add_to_airtable.py`
+- If field mismatch occurs, additions still attempted but may need manual verification
-- Track in `FOLLOWUP_REMINDERS.md`
+- Track any failures in `FOLLOWUP_REMINDERS.md`
-- Add to Airtable manually via web interface
+- Verify additions succeeded by checking Airtable after execution

+**Note:** Always attempt automated addition first - don't default to manual

 ### Issue: No Records Found for Name
 **Warning:** `⚠️ No records found for 'PersonName'`